Work in Perth, WA

 When you will have 2 or 3 days off don’t hesitate to explore the area further.
 Rent a car or use public transports to go discover Western Australia.
 From Perth, you can go everywhere, let it be north, south, east or west.
 Go to Rottnest Island to snorkel and relax on the beach.
 Margaret River in the south is well known for its vineyards and you will enjoy beautiful beach sceneries.
 You can climb and hike over there as well.
 Go North until the Pinnacles Desert and marvel at nature’s work.
 Continue to Kalbarri National park and see the famous Natures’ Window.
 Keep going further until the beautiful Shark Bay and you might have the chance to feed wild dolphins in Monkey Mia.
 All of these places are easily accessible from Perth.

-So forget about the east coast and its touristic cities and instead enjoy the west coast way of life!
+Forget about the east coast and its touristic cities and instead enjoy the west coast way of life!